premake/premake-core/website/docs/documentationFile.md

 ```lua
 documentationfile "%{prj.location}/bin/test"
 ```
- the following filename/path will be generated:
+ the following filepath will be generated:
 ```bin\test\%{prj.name}.xml```
 ### Applies To ###